mtorpey/journey/final.md

 Stick the following labels to the Rules Sheet:

 > Each country belongs to a faction denoted by its coloured sticker: blue for NATO, red for WP, and yellow for non-aligned.
-[ENV_IRONCURTAIN]
+[B]

 > You may not move directly between NATO countries and WP countries.
 This includes flights and sea routes.
-[ENV_IRONCURTAIN]
+[B]

 > **Exception**: You may fly from West Germany to Berlin, but must then fly back to West Germany before any further movement.
-[ENV_IRONCURTAIN]
+[B]

 Add the following label to the board somewhere over the compass in the Arctic Ocean: